Rupal0912/ScreenTask-AI/README.md

 ## Known Limitations

 - No deduplication — capturing the same page twice creates duplicate tasks
-- Render free tier cold starts (~30 sec delay on first request after inactivity)
+- Render free tier has cold starts (~30 sec delay after inactivity)
 - Deadline parsing works best with explicit dates; relative phrases may be inconsistent
 - No user authentication — tasks are not user-scoped